Social media marketing tips for small business: Cut your advertising injury exposure

 When you want to generate leads, connect with prospective customers and clients, and reinforce your brand's identity, marketing through social media is an effective and low-cost route.
-But as we discussed in the post "What Is Advertising Injury and How Does It Affect Social Media Marketing?" you run the risk of being sued for a number of advertising missteps if you're not careful.
+But you run the risk of being sued for a number of advertising missteps if you're not careful.

 For instance, say you want to use a photo of an Olympic athlete to promote your products or services.
 The celebrity could sue you for using their image without their permission.
 The same could happen with customer-generated photos of themselves sporting your business's gear.
 If you lift those photos from Instagram and use them in a print advertising campaign, you could be sued for misappropriation or copyright violations.
-(Read more about that matter in "Customer Photos in Your Social Media Strategy?
-Stay on the Right Side of the Law.")
+(Read more about that matter in "Can businesses use customer images on social media?")

 So how can you reap the benefits of social network marketing without these pesky liabilities threatening your bottom line?
 Take these tips to heart when mapping out your strategy.

 Tips for reducing social media marketing risks